Mark was around 36 years old when his eyes suddenly became very sore, irritated, and inflamed. He put it down to a bout of conjunctivitis.

 Despite everything that he has gone through, and everything he still faces, Mark is resolutely positive.Through his networking, Mark discovered PEM Friends, a group offering support and information for people with all types of Pemphigoid, Pemphigus, and their carers.

-The Friends take a keen interest in the latest developments in research, and they recently lent their support to an application from Dr Saaeha Rauz, University of Birmingham, who had approached Sight Research UK for funding.
+The Friends take a keen interest in the latest developments in research, and they recently lent their support to an application from Saaeha Rauz, Professor in Translational Ophthalmology at the University of Birmingham, who had approached Sight Research UK for funding.

-We are hugely proud to support Dr Rauz’s research, which offers real hope for people living with the impact of OcMMP.
+We are hugely proud to support Professor Rauz’s research, which offers real hope for people living with the impact of OcMMP.
 As Mark says,

 "the fact that there might be a solution to directly target the eye scarring progression is incredibly exciting.
 OcMMP takes peoples sight and does it with the maximum pain.
 A drop that could be used immediately to limit or even stop it?
 I can only imagine how radically different my own life would be if it had been around 20 years ago”.